Nilanjana Dasgupta: Education and career

 Prior to joining the Psychology faculty at the University of Massachusetts in 2003, Dasgupta (b.
 1969) received an A.B. from Smith College in 1992 in Psychology with a minor in Neuroscience.
 In 1998, she received a PhD in Psychology from Yale University.
-Dasgupta then became a postdoctoral fellow at the University of Washington, Seattle and, afterward, an Assistant Professor at the New School for Social Research from 1999-2002.
+Dasgupta then became a postdoctoral fellow at the University of Washington, Seattle and, afterward, an assistant professor at the New School for Social Research from 1999 to 2002.

 At the University of Massachusetts Amherst, Dasgupta has served in several leadership roles and earned awards for her service to the university.
 In 2005-2006 Dasgupta was A Lilly Teaching fellow and 2006-7 she was a Family Research Scholar at UMass Amherst.
-From 2014-2020 she served as the Director of Faculty Equity and Inclusion in the College of Natural Sciences at the University of Massachusetts, Amherst.
+From 2014 to 2020 she served as the Director of Faculty Equity and Inclusion in the College of Natural Sciences at the University of Massachusetts, Amherst.
 Dasgupta is co-PI of an NSF Advance program that seeks to transforms the campus by cultivating faculty equity, inclusion and success at the University of Massachusetts Amherst.
 In 2019 Dasgupta was recognized by the College of Natural Sciences at UMass Amherst for Excellence in Diversity & Inclusion.

 Dasgupta has held several leadership positions in national and international professional societies.
 She is serving on the National Science Foundation's Advisory Committee for Social, Behavioral, and Economic Sciences (2015–17).
 She is an elected member of the executive committee of the Society of Experimental Social Psychology, and was elected to be President of the society in 2017.
 Dr. Dasgupta serves on the Training Committee of the Society for Personality and Social Psychology, and on the steering committee of the International Social Cognition Network.
 Dasgupta was an elected member of the council of the Society for the Psychological Study of Social Issues (2012–14).